yeehaa123/presentation-moonconf/slides.md

 <!---

 Good morning everyone.
 Really excited to be here.
-My name is Jan Hein Hoogstad.
+I'm Jan Hein Hoogstad.
 In my previous life, I was a professor in philosophy and cultural studies.
 But nowadays, I am running a startup called Offcourse.
 Offcourse is going to radically change the way you learn new skills online, but that's not what I'm going to talk about today.
 Simply check out our website if you want to know more.

 Instead, I will talk about buildings, actual buildings - houses, towers, bridges, etc. And I will talk about what they share with the constructions that we developers are building: programs, applications.